Postgraduate Diploma in Cognitive & Behaviour Therapies - CBT for Psychosis & Bipolar Disorders Pathway (CBTp&b)

 Programme Aims

-To ensure that all graduates of the programme meet recognised minimum clinical competence standards in working using CBT with clients with the relevant disorders.
+To ensure that all graduates of the programme meet recognised minimum clinical competence in working using CBT with clients with disorders of depression and anxiety, consistent with the relevant competencies framework for psychological interventions with people with anxiety and depression developed by Roth & Pilling (2007) https://www.ucl.ac.uk/pals/research/cehp/research-groups/core/competence-frameworks/cognitive-and-behavioural-therapy.

 To equip participants with the knowledge necessary to go on to develop skills in the application of cognitive behavioural theory and therapy to a broader range of clinical presentations.

-The programme aims to provide high quality training in the application of CBT to psychosis and bipolar disorder
+The programme aims to provide high quality training in the application of CBT to psychosis and bipolar disorder.

 Who Can Apply